 If you’re wondering how the new tax law will affect you, you aren’t alone.
 In short, it means that your tax strategy is likely to change.
-I wrote about the the possible effects of the Tax Reform and Jobs Act of 2017 for California residents last month before the final bill was passed.
+I wrote about the possible effects of the Tax Reform and Jobs Act of 2017 for California residents last month before the final bill was passed.
 The punchline?
 If you live in a high income-tax state, the lower brackets do not help out as much as you would think.
-SALT (state and local income tax) deductions are a very important federal deduction for many Californians and others that live in high state income tax areas.
+SALT (state and local income tax) deductions are a significant federal deduction for many Californians and others that live in high state income tax areas.

 However, CA state lawmakers may have a way for its residents to avoid the $10,000 SALT deduction limit, which is now part of the new federal tax law.
 See below where I discuss this further.